 How Do You Form A Company In Ireland

 1. Appoint a Director of Directors

-For the company to be formed legally, there are certain requirements that must be met.
+For the company to be formed legally, certain requirements must be fulfilled.
 A director or directors has to be chosen.
-The directors main responsibilities are managing the company on behalf of the shareholders and ensuring legal obligations are adhered to such as ensuring that annual returns are filed.
+The directors’ main responsibilities are managing the company on behalf of the shareholders and ensuring legal obligations are adhered to such as ensuring that annual returns are filed.

-Failure for directors to make an annual return can result in fines up to €1,200 and two years of audit requirement for the company.
+Failure of directors to make an annual return can result in fines of up to €1,200 and two years of audit requirement for the company.

-There are certain legal responsibilities which have to be considered when deciding on directors for the company and these are different for European Economic Area (EEA) and non-EEA residents.
+There are certain legal responsibilities that have to be considered when deciding on directors for the company and these are different for European Economic Area (EEA) and non-EEA residents.